-- The names, addresses, and telephones numbers of each graduate of Brooks Instit.
-1e (sorted by graduation year) that includes the title of the degree earned, the date of graduation, the date of placement, the placement start date, and the date that the placement was verified. - For each individual named above, Brooks institute will provide the total amount of federal financial aid loans and/or private10 loans that students and/or their parents (in the form of Pa ent PLUS11 loans) have incurred to pay for the education to include all loan disbursements made through Brooks Institute.
+- The names, addresses, and telephones numbers of each graduate of Brooks Instit. ie (sorted by graduation year) that includes the title of the degree earned, the date of graduation, the date of placement, the placement start date, and the date that the placement was verified. - For each individual named above, Brooks Institute will provide the total amount of federal financial aid loans and/or private loans that students and/or their parents (in the form of Parent PLUS loans) have

+&lt;sup>10 When grants, scholarships, and federally sponsored loans are not enough to cover the cost of a st ident's education, the student and/or their parents can obtain additional funding through one of several alternative private loan option: a Signature Student Loan or a Tuition Answer Loan (SM).
+Although neither of these loans is federally sponsored, they are both ed...cation loans designed to help incurred to pay for the education to include all loan disbursements made through Brooks Institute.
 This information will be the foundation for disclosing potential long-term debt upor graduation, a realistic average of the dollars borrowed, and disclosure in the catalog.

-10 When grants, scholarships, and federally sponsored loans are not enough to cover the cost of a st ident's education, the student and/or their parents can obtain additional funding through one of several alternative private loan option: a Signature Student Loan or s Tuition Answer Loan (SM).
-Although neither of these loans is federally sponsored, they are both ed. cation loans designed to help